sebv/jwt-doc/README.md

 Please refer to the [encryption key doc](http://docs.travis-ci.com/user/encryption-keys/).

-You need to encrypt the shared secret as indicated by the thirdparty service provider, and make sure that the variable name is used by Travis Job script.
+You need to encrypt the shared secret as indicated by the third-party service provider, and make sure that the variable name is used by Travis Job script.

 For instance: